fabulops/cookbook-sysrqd/README.md

 *[:sysrqd][:password]* - The password to use when authenticating to a node running sysrqd. *NOTE* the password is sent in cleartext so should be changed after use.
-There are better ways to secure this exchange and they are left as an exercise to the reader.
+There are better ways to secure this exchange and they are left as an exercise to the reader

+*[:sysrqd][:port]* - The port is stored on the node for informational purposes only (i.e. remembering which one it is on in the middle of the night when you actually need to use sysrqd)

+# The default sequence is listed for reference
+*[:sysrqd][:commands]* - A list of standard commands keys used once authenticated to sysrqd.
+This is stored for the same informational purposes as *[:sysrqd][:port]

 LICENSE AND AUTHOR
 ==================